 - Advising a local authority in relation to a group repair scheme.

 Bill has advised billing authorities and rate payers in relation to rates liability, especially for non-domestic rates, and has dealt with a number of rates avoidance schemes.
 He has appeared at all levels of the court and tribunal system including acting for the Oyston Angel Charity in Preston City Council v Oyston Angel Charity EWHC 2005, in which it was successfully argued that the charity concerned qualified for zero rating.
-He advised and appeared in a number of applications by way of case stated and successfully responded to the appeal in Isle Investments Ltd v Leeds City Council EWHC 345 (Admin) where he argued that leases entered to avoid business rates were shams.
+He advised and appeared in a number of appeals by way of case stated and successfully responded to the appeal in Isle Investments Ltd v Leeds City Council EWHC 345 (Admin) where he argued that leases entered to avoid business rates were shams.

 - Acting for the ratepayer in relation to the interpretation of a commercial lease in the context of liability proceedings.

-- Acting for a billing authority in relation to whether rateable occupation had been established so as to enable a ratepayer avail itself of the release for unoccupied property.
+- Acting for a billing authority in relation to whether rateable occupation had been established so as to enable a ratepayer to avail itself of the relief for unoccupied property.